Skip to content

 Mitigation

-Microsoft Exchange Online Customers do not need to take any action.
-On premises Microsoft Exchange customers should review and apply the following URL Rewrite Instructions and block exposed Remote PowerShell ports.
+Microsoft Exchange Online clients do not need to take any action.
+On premises Microsoft Exchange clients should review and apply the following URL Rewrite Instructions and block exposed Remote PowerShell ports.

 The current mitigation is to add a blocking rule in IIS Manager -> Default Web Site -> Autodiscover -> URL Rewrite -> Actions to block the known attack patterns.